Alexanderoke/Pasword_Locker/README.md

 ## Setup/Installation Requirements
 * Clone the repo git clone https://github.com/Alexanderoke/Pasword_Locker.git
 * you will need the terminal
-* in the terminal install pip to install pyperclip package
+* In the terminal install pip to install pyperclip package
 * run the code using python
 *
 The aplication runs on terminal